-Goal Maintain current staff Motivation Keep staff well-trained and current on data and information relevant to Strategy their job (program, technical or administrative).
+Goal Maintain current staff Motivation Strategy Keep staff well-trained and current on data and information relevant to their job (program, technical or administrative).
 A motivated staff will be more productive and contented, leading to longer tenure.
-Action Steps \rightarrow Evaluate employees on at least an annual basis to give objective and fair performance feedback. \rightarrow Let employees know that a performance evaluation is an important part of career development and does not necessarily result in a merit increase or a reprimand. \rightarrow Make sure all employees understand that a merit increase is not based on good performance of prescribed job duties but is a reward for outstanding performance. \rightarrow Make sure to apply the merit policy consistently and equitably. \rightarrow Good communication between employee and management is key - be sure the employee understands his/her assignments and boundaries. \rightarrow Give employees the opportunity to discuss issues or concerns when the need arises and address the issues/concerns in a meaningful manner. →Allow employees who are seeking new challenges to work on special projects, cross-train or carry out developmental tasks while management also evaluates their ability to perform their regularly assigned workload. →Update in-house training for all issues pertinent to the agency's success.
-Provide training with the state or other training entities to enable the employee to upgrade their knowledge and take advantage of networking opportunities. \rightarrow Balance the pay scales of experienced vs. newly-hired employees who are performing similar duties - recognize the value of agency tenure in employees who perform in an exemplary manner and serve as trainers. comployees who perform in an exemplary manner and serve as trailers.
+Action Steps →Evaluate employees on at least an annual basis to give objective and for performance feedback. →Let employees know that a performance evaluation is an important part of career development and does not necessarily result in a merit increase or a reprimand. →Make sure all employees understand that a merit increase is not based on good performance of prescribed job duties but is a reward for outstanding performance. → Make sure to apply the merit policy consistently and equitably. →Good communication between employee and management is key - be sure the employee understands his/her assignments and boundaries. →Give employees the opportunity to discuss issues or concerns when the need arises and address the issues/concerns in a meaningful manner. →Allow employees who are seeking new challenges to work on special projects, cross-train or carry out developmental tasks while management also evaluates their ability to perform their regularly assigned workload. →Update in-house training for all issues pertinent to the agency's success.
+Provide training with the state or other training entities to enable the employee to upgrade their knowledge and take advantage of networking opportunities. →Balance the pay scales of experienced vs. newly-hired employees who are performing similar duties - recognize the value of agency tenure in employees who perform in an exemplary manner and serve as trainers.

-Goal Recruit a dependable and competent workforce Action Steps \rightarrow Train and teach managers how to recruit and retain quality staff. \rightarrow Make sure pay scale of positions advertised are within state parameters as well as competitive with other public and private corporations.
+Goal Recruit a dependable and competent workforce Action Steps →Train and teach managers how to recruit and retain quality staff. → Make sure pay scale of positions advertised are within state parameters as well as competitive with other public and private sector positions.

 Current job classifications are appropriate for known future functional requirements.
-As of June 2014 the organizational structure and division of duties adequately address basic business needs and strategic objectives.
+As of June 2016 the organizational structure and division of duties adequately address basic business needs and strategic objectives.

 As financings become more complex, the agency must recruit financial analysts with increasing levels of education and analytical background in public finance.
-The current complement of financial analysts has the critical skills and experience required to assess the need for shifts in agency job functions across all three strategies to meet changes in the level of services demanded by the BRB's customers
+The current complement of financial analysts has the critical skills and experience required to assess the need for shifts in agency job functions across all three strategies to meet changes in the level of services demanded by the BRB's customers.